Welcome to the Bayshore Art Walk!

-This piece was created to flirt, entice and draw you in from afar—to remind us that play is an important part of life and that we should all take ourselves a little less seriously at times.
-As you get closer and arrive at the work in full view, you can see and experience all the layers, dimensions, and textures from different angles.
-The bold lines and strong shapes create moments of tension but feel playful, light, and celebratory.
-It is as if the shapes are so excited they can no longer contain themselves and are physically popping out of the canvas—burring the lines of 2 dimensions and 3, and inviting the viewer to step into that world.
-Originally painted on a small scale, the design was about color, mark-making, gestural brush-strokes, and spontaneity.
-On a large scale, Fridays are for Fun, is meant to contrast the stark white space of the atrium with a rhythmic arrangement of vibrant colors to reflect a range of human emotions and ultimately excite the viewer with a sense of wonder—what else is possible?
+This piece was created to flirt, entice, and draw you in from afar, reminding us that play is an important part of life—and that we should all take ourselves a little less seriously.
+As you get a closer look, you can experience all the layers, dimensions, and textures from different angles.
+The bold lines and strong shapes create moments of tension, yet feel playful, light, and celebratory.
+It is as if the shapes are so excited they are physically popping out of the canvas, blurring the lines of two and three-dimension and inviting the viewer into their world.
+Originally painted on a small scale, the design was about color, mark-making, gestural brushstrokes, and spontaneity.
+On a large scale, Fridays are for Fun! is meant to contrast the stark white space of the atrium with a rhythmic arrangement of vibrant colors to reflect a range of human emotions and ultimately excite the viewer with a sense of wonder—what else is possible?

 Located outside Target, the largest Bayshore mural celebrates diversity while complementing the area’s distinctive fashion and retail offerings.